LuisSousaRego/imitante/README.md

 `python3 main.py`

-The generated text will be written in a .txt file inside `text/` directory
+The generated text will be written in a .txt file inside `text/` directory.

 ## Options

 ### --subreddit

-Choose which subreddit the posts are from
+Choose which subreddit the posts are from.

 `python3 main.py --subreddit WritingPrompts`

 ### --posts

-Max number of posts to read
+Max number of posts to read.

 `python3 main.py --posts 500`

 ### --order

-Order of the Markov chain
+Order of the Markov chain.

 Higher number should get better results, too high and it will just quote text from posts.
-Recommended 1 to 3
+Recommended 1 to 3.

 `python3 main.py --order 2`